UniTime/unitime-doc/edit-course-offering.md

 	* The title for the course

 * **Type**
 	* If there are course types defined, a course type can be selected from a drop down.
-See [Course Types](course-types) page for more details.
+See [Course Types](course-types) page for more detail.

 * **Schedule of Classes Note**
 	* The note that will be displayed in the schedule book as a note for the whole course

 * **Consent**
 	* The type of consent that is required
 	* Options: None (leave the "Select..." there), Consent of Department, Consent of Instructor.
-See [Offering Consent Types](offering-consent-types) page for more details.
+See [Offering Consent Types](offering-consent-types) page for more detail.

 * **Credit**
 	* Options: Arrange Hours, Fixed Unit, Variable Min/Max, Variable Range